salleaffaire/libav-examples/README.md

 # Libav Samples

+Here is a collection of tools all based on FFMPEG libav.

+- `Hello World` is a program that serves as an example and can be used as a starting point for different projects.
+- `NDI Player` is a tool that plays a video file (mp4, avi, etc.) in a loop and serves the video only track to an NDI output.
+- `Transcoding` is an example of how to use the encoding libraries of libav.

+## Installing the dependencies

 ```note
 Built on Ununtu 22.04.
 ```

+You basically follow what is in the Dockerfile.

 To build the 2 examples, you must first install FFMPEG or build it frome source.
+I recommend to build from source using the vendored snapshot of FFMPEG.

 Follow the [compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide).